suubbhhaamm/Image-Filter-and-Steganography/README.md

 # IMAGE FILTER AND STEGANOGRAPHY
-**This project is build using frontend technologies like HTML, CSS and Javascript.
-This is a fun webpage that allows the user to apply various filter to the uploaded images.
-Also, there is a segment where user can apply steganography to the pair of ordinary and secret image.**
+**This project is build using frontend technologies like HTML, CSS, and Javascript.
+This is a fun webpage that allows the user to apply various filters to the uploaded images.
+Also, there is a segment where the user can apply steganography to the pair of ordinary and secret images.**

 ### About Steganography
 Steganography is the technique of hiding secret data within an ordinary, non-secret, file or message in order to avoid detection, the secret data is then extracted at its destination.
 To implement steganography set of algorithms and manipulations are applied to JS code.

 **Uses:**
 1. Provided with encryption as an extra step for hiding or protecting data.
-2. Data compression since combine one or more images into one.
+2. Data compression since combines one or more images into one.
-3. To share confidential data over web with the secrecy it provide.
+3. To share confidential data over the web with the secrecy it provides.

 ## PROCESS TO SETUP
-Step 1 - Download the project from github in zip file format.
+Step 1 - Download the project from GitHub  in zip file format.
-Step 2 - Extract the zip file on a folder.
+Step 2 - Extract the zip file to a folder.
-Step 3 - Run the index.html file on local browser.
+Step 3 - Run the index.html file on the local browser.
 Step 4 - Now you are all set to enjoy this webpage's functionalities.

 **Make sure to have active internet connection while running index.html file due to certain web dependencies.**